Sipley/pipeline/README.md

 ### For this tutorial, we will use the publicly available transcriptome of _Schistosoma mansoni_

-Please *fork* this repository and clone the directory from your GitHub to your local machine.
+Please *fork* this repository and clone the directory from your GitHub to your local machine in `usr/local`.
 Then cd into the `scripts` directory and run `pipeline.sh` (ignore the warning message):
 ```bash
 git clone https://github.com/<YOUR GITHUB USERNAME>/pipeline.git
 cd pipeline